Yxmaxy/website-visitor-geolocator/README.md

 #### Optional - test a notification on website visit

+Replace the API key in the `website-example.html` file with the API key of your domain.

 You can test a notification on website visit by running the following command:

 ```